Pre-Professional Programs at UT Tyler

 Programs outside of Texas may require courses such as university Physics I and II, cell biology, cell and molecular biology, additional courses in mathematics, etc. These courses are also available at UT Tyler.
 Please check individual PA programs for admission requirements.

-For more information or questions concerning courses at UT Tyler that will fulfill dental school prerequisites please contact:
+For more information or questions concerning courses at UT Tyler that will fulfill physician assistant school prerequisites please contact:

 Chief Health Professions Advisor